Dear newly-wed wife,

-The many, sometimes nerve-racking meetings with his parents, friends, family, colleagues are in the rear view mirror.
+The many, often nerve-racking meetings with his parents, friends, family, colleagues are in the rear view mirror.

 The glorious wedding day has come and gone.
 The heady honeymoon too.
-The last unopened wedding gift – you gave it to your mother last week.
+The last unopened wedding gift – you gave it to your best friend week.

 Allow me to talk to you; tell you a couple of things about this new and exciting journey you have just begun.